HugoFernandes2343/LAPR4_2017-2018/docs/blue/s1150585/sp3/README.md

 - **ExportCsvService** - Interface that will implement the ExportCSVlmpl;

-- **ExportCsvService** - Interface that will implement the ExportCSVSpreadsheetlmpl;
+- **ExportCsvSpreadsheetService** - Interface that will implement the ExportCSVSpreadsheetlmpl;

-- **ExportCsvService** - Interface that will implement the ExportCSVRangeServicelmpl
+- **ExportCsvRangeService** - Interface that will implement the ExportCSVRangeServicelmpl

 **Async Interface**

 - **ExportCsvServiceAsync** - Interface that will allow to connect the view to the ExportCSVlmpl;

-- **ExportCsvServiceAsync** - Interface that will allow to connect the view to the ExportCSVSpreadsheetlmpl;
+- **ExportCsvSpreadsheetServiceAsync** - Interface that will allow to connect the view to the ExportCSVSpreadsheetlmpl;

-- **ExportCsvServiceAsync** - Interface that will allow to connect the view to the ExportCSVRangeServicelmpl.
+- **ExportCsvRangeServiceAsync** - Interface that will allow to connect the view to the ExportCSVRangeServicelmpl.

 **View**